itsAniketNow/Tweets-Airflow-Project/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Create a config.py file in the root directory and add the following variables:
+3. Create a airflow_etl_key.pem file in the root directory and add the following variables:
 ```
 AccessKey = "[Your Twitter API key]"
 AccessSecret = "[Your Twitter API secret key]"